 The 2.9 mile loop created by hiking a combination of the Queens Garden Trail and part of the Navajo Loop is the most popular hike in Bryce Canyon National Park for a very good reason.
 Get right up next to these magnificent features!
 The incredible images will be forever in your memory.

 This is adventure combines 2 different trails.
 Queen’s Garden by itself is an “in and out” trip from Sunrise Point.
 Navajo Loop is just that, a loop that starts and ends at Sunset Point.
-However the paths cross and you can jump from the turnaround point of Queen’s Garden Trail and then complete with ½ of the Navajo Loop trail taking you back to the rim.
+However, the paths cross and you can jump from the turnaround point of Queen’s Garden Trail and then complete with ½ of the Navajo Loop trail taking you back to the rim.

-Queen’s Garden Trail
+Queens Garden Trail

 We started our hike of Queens Garden and Navajo Loop Trail at Sunrise Point.
 But before you head down stop to take a good look and snap some pictures from the overlook.
 The view here is stunning!

 The Bryce Canyon rating of Easy for this hike is a bit misleading because of that short steep drop.
 A red flag should have gone up when we passed a group of teen girls heading out of the canyon.
 One asked her posse “Who said this was easy?”
 I later regretted chuckling to myself: “Wimps.”

 Now, I’m a champion find shapes in the clouds kind of girl, but I just didn’t see it.
 What I did see were beautiful layers of color exposed by erosion.
-The landscape is in interesting mix of textures and shapes.
+The landscape is an interesting mix of textures and shapes.
 The colors blend like a soft tapestry.

 On the other side you emerge into a small desert oasis with lush, although stunted, trees providing bits of shade as you wander through the hoodoos at the bottom of the Canyon.
 There is a short spur after the tunnels that bring you closer to the Queen Victoria Hoodoo.

-Navajo Trail Loop
+Navajo Loop Trail

 The choice of which fork to take was even more difficult because we hadn’t read up on the trail in advance.
 (I know, that’s not really like me!)
 There really wasn’t anything in the moment to help us decide.
 The trail to the left wanders past Wall Street and Thor’s Hammer.

-Two Bridges Are Unique
+Bryce Canyons Two Bridges Are Unique

 Two Bridges are tucked back in a crevice.
 You have to wonder how long they will continue to survive.
 Erosion is very mysterious in how it creates the shapes in Bryce Canyon National Park.
 When will erosion cause them to come tumbling down?